 On June 28, 2007, the Senate Committee on Energy and Natural Resources reported S. 1139 with an amendment seeking to clarify the description of the components of the system, but without making substantive changes to the bill as introduced (S.Rept.
 110-116, p.
 3).
-That bill was placed on the Senate calendar, and no further action has been taken.
-Provisions to establish the NLCS also were included in broader natural resources legislation - S. 2180 - which was placed on the Senate calendar on October 18, 2007.
-Several other House and Senate bills would make federal land designations (e.g., wilderness, national monument, and outstanding natural area) and add these areas to the NLCS.
+The bill was placed on the Senate calendar on the same date.
+Similar provisions to establish the NLCS were included in broader natural resources legislation: S. 2180, which was indefinitely postponed by the Senate on June 11, 2008, and S. 3213, which was placed on the Senate calendar on June 27, 2008.